rozetyp/StreamFix/README.md

 A: It passes through unchanged with zero modifications.

 **Q: Can I see what got repaired?**
-A: Working on repair reports - will show original vs repaired JSON with applied fixes.
+A: Yes!
+Every response includes `x-streamfix-request-id` header.
+Use `GET /result/{id}` to see original vs repaired content and what repairs were applied.

 **Q: Does this work with function calling?**
 A: Yes, repairs JSON in function call arguments and responses.